Did you know that it is particularly important for baristas to ensure that the coffee they brew is perfectly roasted?

 Roasting coffee simply means that green coffee beans turn brown.
-The roasting process itself is a process that consists of different phases.
-Depending on what happens in these individual phases, this affects the taste of your favourite hot beverage.
+The roasting process itself consists of different phases.
+Depending on what happens in these individual phases, this affects the taste of your favorite hot beverage.

 So what exactly happens during the roasting process?
-There are three basic stages in roasting: drying, browning, and developing/roasting.
+There are three basic stages in roasting: drying, browning, and developing or roasting.

 The raw coffee bean has a moisture content of 8–12%.
 Therefore, it is necessary to dry them before starting the actual roasting.

 As a rule, the drying phase with a commercially available drum roaster takes about 4 to 8 minutes.
-Towards the end of the drying process, the temperature is usually around 160 ⁰C.
+Towards the end of the drying process, the temperature is usually around 160°C.

-From 160 ⁰C onwards the coffee begins to smell of toasted bread.
+From 160°C on, the coffee begins to smell like toasted bread.
 From this moment on, the flavor precursors begin to transform into flavors.
-Even if the browning takes place after drying, the drying phase is also continued during browning.
+Even if the browning takes place after drying, the drying phase is also continued during the browning.

 Now the Maillard reaction sets in, which is responsible for the brown coloration of the coffee beans.
 In the Maillard reaction, sugar levels and amino acids react, creating hundreds of different flavor and color compounds.